Durev/welcome/ex01/explanations.md

 Considering the structure and low volume of data, and the processing required to arrive to the desired output, I think that the simplest approach was to import the CSV input data into a relational database, enrich it with the desired information (continents) and compute the results.

-For small and medium sized tables (< 1M - 10M rows) relational databases offer a good compromise between simplicity of use, performance and easy integration within a Ruby application.
+For the needs of this exercice, and for small and medium sized tables (< 1M - 10M rows) relational databases offer a good compromise between simplicity of use, performance and easy integration within a Ruby application.

 **RDBMS**

-In order to order any compatibility issues with a RDBMS, I decided to use SQLite as it is quite portable, lightweight and easy to setup.
+In order to avoid any compatibility issues with a RDBMS, I decided to use SQLite as it is quite portable, lightweight and easy to setup.
 For a production grade application, I might have picked another system, for instance PostgreSQL or MySQL.